 The Yellow Jersey is the pinnacle of cycling, the well-known symbol that transcends from cycling fans to everyone else.
-Starting life as an excellent marketing gimmick in 1919 by founder of Le Tour, Henri Desgrange, the yellow jersey became something to aspire to as leader of the most famous race in cycling.
-All of France celebrated victories, but in the last 30 years they’ve proved harder to come by – no French rider has won the Tour de France since 1985.
+Starting life as an excellent marketing gimmick in 1919 by the founder of Le Tour, Henri Desgrange, the yellow jersey became something to aspire to in the most famous race in cycling.
+All of France celebrated victories, but in the last 30 years, they’ve proved harder to come by.
+No French rider has won the Tour de France since 1985.

 French Riders and the Yellow Jersey

-1989 saw the closest that the French have come to winning a yellow jersey since.
+1989 saw the closest that France has come to winning a yellow jersey since.
 Laurent Fignon, wearing the yellow jersey, lost out to Greg Lemond by 8 seconds on a final time trial on the Champs Élysées (the sprint finish we now see as traditional wasn’t part of the race at this point).
-Quite possibly the last time trial we saw with a rider sporting a pony tail without a helmet.
+Quite possibly the last time trial we saw with a rider sporting a ponytail without a helmet.

 The Yellow Jersey Drought